 $1,000 scholarships are awarded to CSEA member dependents (including spouses) based on academic achievement, character, leadership and extra curricular activities within the community.
 Financial need may also be taken into consideration on some.
 There are graduating high school senior, community college and college or vocational school scholarships.

 Applications will be available Jan.
 10 and will be due March 1

 CSEA also offers grants to members who are going to school on a part time or full time basis. $1000 grants are awarded to recipients based on financial need, goals and objectives, citizenship, and CSEA activities.

-CSEA Member Grant applications will be available June 2017 are accepted June – October 31.
+CSEA Member Grant applications are accepted through Oct.
+31.

 CSEA recognizes that student loan debt is a major burden for many Americans, including many CSEA members.
 To assist members with this burden, CSEA offers Member Student Loan Reducer Grants.
 In 2016, CSEA awarded 20 members grants in the amount of $500 each to assist them with their debt reduction.
 Thank you to SchoolsFirst Federal Credit Union for their generous donation in making this program possible.